Paul H. Appleby

-Paul Henson Appleby (September 13, 1891 – October 21, 1963) was an important American theorist of public administration in democracies.
-Paul H. Appleby, journalist, public servant, and educator was born on a farm in Greene County, Missouri in 1891.
-The son of a minister, his family moved frequently, living in Missouri, Kansas, and Iowa.
-He attended high school in Newton, Iowa and graduated in 1913.
-He then went on to publish weekly newspapers in Montana, Minnesota, and Iowa.
-Paul was the editor of Iowa Magazine in Waterloo from 1920 to 1924.
-The four years following that saw him as an editorial writer for the Des Moines Register and Tribune.
-In 1928 he moved to Virginia and published the News-Journal in Radford.
-In 1933, Paul H. Appleby became Assistant to the Secretary of Agriculture, Henry A. Wallace.
-By 1940 he was the Undersecretary of Agriculture and in 1944 he became Assistant Director of the Budget for the United States.
+Paul Henson Appleby (September 13, 1891 – October 21, 1963) was an American journalist, public servant, and educator.
+He was the editor of Iowa Magazine in Waterloo, Iowa from 1920 to 1924.
+The four years following saw him as an editorial writer for the Des Moines Register and Tribune.
+In 1928, he moved to Virginia and published the News-Journal in Radford, Virginia.
+In 1933, he became Assistant to the Secretary of Agriculture, Henry A. Wallace.
+By 1940, he was the Undersecretary of Agriculture and in 1944 he became Assistant Director of the Budget for the United States.
 He left Washington DC to work for the radio station KIRO, returned to Washington DC and left again, this time to become the dean of Syracuse University’s Maxwell School of Citizenship and Public Affairs.
 He made several trips to India as a consultant with the Ford Foundation and in 1955 returned to political life by serving as Budget Director for the State of New York.
 He retired in 1957, but remained active in his role as a consultant to India and published several articles.

-Paul Appleby characterises the Indian system as "extremely federal".